Hindu Endowments Board

-The Hindu Endowments Board (HEB) is a statutory board under the Ministry of Culture, Community and Youth (MCCY).
+The Hindu Endowments Board (HEB) is a statutory board under the Ministry of Culture, Community and Youth (MCCY) in Singapore.

 Role

 Temple and Community Organization management

 The Hindu Endowments Board (HEB) manages the Sri Mariamman Temple, Sri Srinivasa Perumal Temple, Sri Sivan Temple and Sri Vairavimada Kaliamman Temples, and also administers a half-way house, where substance abusers are rehabilitated.

 Celebration of Hindu Festivals

 HEB’s involvement in community projects spans from free medical counseling services to bringing Deepavali joy to Little India, Singapore through a street light up and trade fair held annually during the festive season.
 Underprivileged Singaporeans in community homes and charities are not forgotten and benefit through Deepavali Cheer, HEB’s annual festive care and share programme.

 HEB is responsible for organizing major Hindu festivals like Thaipusam and Firewalking.
 It also helps other Hindu temples in Singapore on staff matters, religious issues and getting land for relocation of temples.
 HEB actively supports and is involved in inter religious activities and community service projects organized by the various religious groups in Singapore.